djmcqueen/Getting_and_Cleaning_Data/CodeBook.md

 3. Adds additional columns to represent activity & subject IDs.
 4. Subsets out the columns pertaining to means and standard deviations for each measurement.
 5. Joins in the activity_labels.txt data, so more descriptive activity names can be shown.
-6. Modifies the column labels to have appropriate (and more descriptive) names.
+6. Modifies the column labels to have appropriate (and more descriptive) names.<br />
     a.
 Also cleans up messy characters, and unifies formatting style for the column labels.
-7. Uses ddply to calculate the mean value of each measurement, for each test subject and each activity they performed.
+7. Uses ddply to calculate the mean value of each measurement, for each test subject and each activity they performed.<br />
     a.
 Sorts the data by Subject_ID and Activity, for easy reading.
 6. Writes the result to disk in your working directory, called 'tidyData.txt'